hablasteis/CoverLetterGPT/README.md

 # CoverLetterGPT: Your Automated Job Application Assistant

-Welcome to **CoverLetterGPT**, a tool to search jobs on Linkedin and automated cover letter writer to simplify your job search!
+Welcome to **CoverLetterGPT**, a tool to search jobs on Linkedin and automate cover letter writing to simplify your job search!
 Tired of writing repetitive cover letters?
 I hope that this tool can save you some time landing your dream job.

 Brace yourself!
 This app is designed to be **super intuitive**—even if you’re not into coding, you’ll find it easy to use.
 Let's dive in!